jinhyunpark2459/jinhyunpark2459.github.io/_projects/single_pendulum.md

 Now we have system of 6 equations (3 from LMB, 3 from AMB) for 6 unknowns ($$R_1$$, $$R_2$$, $$R_3$$, $$M_3$$, $$\ddot{\theta}$$, $$\ddot{\phi}$$).
 Unlike the maximal coordinates approach, we do not have a separate constraint equation.
 The constraint that the rod is rigidly attached to the base was already taken into account when we derived an expression for $${}^I\mathbf{a}_{G/O}$$.
 Had we approached this problem using the maximal coordinates approach, we would have had an additional degree of freedom from a third rotation about $$\hat{b}_3$$ by an angle $$\psi$$ and added a constraint equation $$\dot{\psi}=0$$ to our system of equations.
 Also, we would not have assumed that the pendulum had a fixed length when deriving an expression for $${}^I\mathbf{a}_{G/O}$$ and instead would have added a second constraint equation $$x^2+y^2+z^2=l^2$$ to our system of equations.

 Next step is to solve for the unknowns.
-Using MATLAB's '''solve''' command.
+Using MATLAB's ''''solve'''' command.

 ### Lagrange Method